qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 All areas of the raster have been vectorized, so you need to select only the areas that have a value of ``1``.

 #.
-Open the :guilabel:`Query` dialog for the new vector.
+Open the :guilabel:`Filter` dialog for the new vector.
 #.
 Build this query:

    ::